jlkurtz/couchbase-mobile-portal/md-docs/_1x/guides/couchbase-lite/native-api/document.md

 ## Document change notifications

 You can register for notifications when a particular document is updated or deleted.
-This is very useful if you're display a user interface element whose content is based on the document: use the notification to trigger a redisplay of the view.
+This is very useful if you're displaying a user interface element whose content is based on the document: use the notification to trigger a redisplay of the view.

 You can use change events for the following purposes: